JimBobSquarePants/ImageProcessor/imageprocessor-web/plugins/index.md

 <section id="azure">
 #Azure Blob Cache

-The Azure blob cache pluging is an extension to the caching mechanism which allows caching of images within [Azure Blob Storage](http://azure.microsoft.com/en-us/documentation/articles/storage-dotnet-how-to-use-blobs/) to serve via a content delivery network.
+The Azure blob cache plugin is an extension to the caching mechanism which allows caching of images within [Azure Blob Storage](http://azure.microsoft.com/en-us/documentation/articles/storage-dotnet-how-to-use-blobs/) to serve via a content delivery network.
 This is extremely useful for load balanced or high traffic sites where images have to be served outwith the website for increased performance.